tldr-pages/tldr/pages/common/pamixer.md

 > A simple command-line mixer for PulseAudio.

-- List all sinks and sources with corresponding IDs:
+- List all sinks and sources with their corresponding IDs:

 `pamixer --list-sinks --list-sources`